 Welcome from the Ambassador

-The Embassy welcomes all Afghans and Americans and we strive to serve and assist you.
-We also welcome your support in our mission to create a self-reliant Afghanistan.
-We aim to be a door to Afghanistan for our American counterparts.
+The Embassy welcomes all Afghans and Americans and will strive particularly to be a convenient doorway to Afghanistan for Americans.
+We welcome your support in our mission to create a self-reliant Afghanistan.

-Under the leadership of President Ghani and Chief Executive Abdullah, Afghanistan has entered a new era of reform and renewed partnerships in order to become self-reliant and a full-fledged member of the international community of democratic nations.
-We have come far in 14 years, yet we have much further still to go.
-Our continued and renewed relationship with the United States is an essential element of our previous gains and a pillar for our success.
-We work toward a mutually beneficial partnership.
+Under the leadership of President Ghani and Chief Executive Abdullah, Afghanistan has entered a new era of reform.
+Our goal is to become a full-fledged member of the community of democratic and prosperous nations.
+Close ties with the United States have been essential to our progress to date and a mutually beneficial building block for the future.